BenjaminLSchwab/ObsidianVault/Obsidian Vault/Dnd/Requiem Gigantis/Regions/The Wastes.md

 ![[The Wastes.png]]
 ## History
 The wastes were created by an intense meteor shower that destroyed almost all life in an already arid region.
-This event is known as [[the night the stars fell]].
+This event is known as [[The Night The Stars Fell]].
 ## Bordering Cities
 [[Sanctum]]
 [[Passerelle]]